ShiwangitaSingh/NoDistractions/README.md

 # NoDistractions
-The NoD will include features such as blocking/unblocking button, history of blocked websites, setting timer on the use of any specific website and adding customized remainders and notifications.
+The NoD will include features such as blocking/unblocking websites, history of blocked websites, setting timer on the use of any specific website and adding customized remainders and notifications.